Takeshi's Castle: Thailand

+Turkey

+The Turkish version of the show was in development.

 Ukraine

-Show was commented over and aired on QTV channel as Laughter with Takeshi Kitano (Реготня з Такеші Кітано) during 2008–2010.
+The show was aired on QTV channel as Laughter with Takeshi Kitano (Реготня з Такеші Кітано) during 2008–2010.

 United Kingdom

-History
+Tarrant on TV (late 1980s)

 The show was first introduced to British audiences in the late 1980s, when it was featured semi-regularly as part of LWT's Tarrant on TV, in which broadcaster Chris Tarrant showcased a variety of unusual television programmes from around the world.
 One of the series' previous hosts, Clive James, appeared in an original Japanese episode as an international contestant – with behind the scenes footage shown as part of his two-part ITV documentary ...in Japan in 1987.

-Original Challenge version
+Challenge version (2002–2004)

-Takeshi's Castle would become more well-known later when a condensed version of the original series proved an unexpected hit when it premiered on Challenge on 9 November 2002, regularly dominating the top ten programmes on the channel each week.
+Takeshi's Castle would become better known later when a condensed version of the original series, commentated by Craig Charles, premiered on Challenge on 9 November 2002, regularly dominating the top ten programmes on the channel each week.

-Format

-The UK format did not follow the original Japanese format – instead presenting each sequence of games as comic martial challenges leading to the final game wherein contestants not so far eliminated try to storm Takeshi's Castle.
-Each episode in the original run was narrated by Craig Charles, who also coined the term "Keshi Heads" to describe avid fans of the show.
-A typical episode of the UK format of Takeshi's Castle has about eight games, followed by the final Showdown.
-After each event, a 'Ridiculous Replay' is shown, highlighting the most entertaining attempt.
-Challenge decided to edit out the comedy sketches between Takeshi and Higashi to allow more (or fewer) games to be shown during the half-hour block.
+The UK format did not follow the original Japanese format – instead presenting each sequence of games as comic martial challenges leading to the final game wherein remaining contestants tried to storm the Castle.
+A typical episode of the Challenge format of Takeshi's Castle had about eight games, followed by the Final Showdown.
+After each challenge, a 'Ridiculous Replay' was shown, highlighting the most entertaining attempt.
+Challenge edited out the comedy sketches in the original Japanese version to allow more games to be shown during the half-hour block.
+During the series, Charles coined the term "Keshi Heads" to describe avid fans of the show.

-Broadcast

 More series were commissioned and shown over the next few months, culminating in a series of hour-long specials in the Autumn of 2003, and a special highlights show, The A-Z of Takeshi's Castle, broadcast on 1 January 2004, which showed some of the best clips of the best games as the last original series finale.
 On 3 September 2005, MXC aired for the first time in the UK on Challenge.

 On 9 May 2007, The Paul O'Grady Show had their own mini Takeshi's Castle challenge, including 'Knock Knock', 'Bite the Bun', a "Bridge Ball" adaptation called 'Balancing Act' and the 'Slippery Wall'.
 The UK TV series returned to Challenge after a hiatus on 7 September 2009 with a modified opening sequence (to fit with Flextech rebranding to Virgin Media Television).